 Choosing the right broker can help you a lot and prevent you from painful problems that you would encounter.
 The last thing that a scalper wants is to be beaten by their broker whether by asking them not to scalp or by unreasonable spreads.

 You don’t even notice these factors when you are a swing trader because they’re not that much important.
-When you have a position with 50 SL and 100 TP, a few extra pips doesn’t matter, but when you aim for 5 or 10 pips it does matter.
+When you have a position with 50 SL and 100 TP, a few extra pips don’t matter, but when you aim for 5 or 10 pips it does matter.

-What you need as a scalper is a reliable broker with small spreads and fast order execution with no slippage, requotes or widened spreads, so we need to look at different types of brokers and the features they offer to see which one is better for scalping in general and types of scalping strategies in particular.
+What you need as a scalper is a reliable broker with small spreads and fast order execution with the least slippage, requotes or widened spreads, so we need to look at different types of brokers and the features they offer to see which one is better for scalping in general and types of scalping strategies in particular.